johbry17/Red-Light-Green-Light/README.md

 ## Acknowledgements
 - Thanks to the GTSRB team for making the dataset publicly available.
+- Thanks to HarvardX’s CS50 for the initial inspiration.

 ## Author
 Bryan Johns, September 2025